 Measuring trends against competitors is a good idea to keep track of how your SEO program is performing against theirs for a set of non-branded keywords, and you can see how big your piece of the pie is.
-Literally – if you’re looking at the “Share of Voice” report in the BrightEdge platform.
+Literally – if you’re looking at the “Share of Voice” competitive research report in the BrightEdge platform.

-The BrightEdge Competitive Report provides a snapshot view of the performance of your keywords in terms of rankings, for example, your site’s presence on page 1-3 and beyond.
+The BrightEdge Competitive Research Report provides a snapshot view of the performance of your keywords in terms of rankings, for example, your site’s presence on page 1-3 and beyond.

 It’s always good to assess others to learn what else you can do on the site.
 On the other hand, if you learn about something that doesn’t work for your competitors, you certainly don’t want to repeat these mistakes.

-Competitive reports are also a great way to present progress of the SEO program to your stakeholders and show the status of your SEO program vs the competitors.
+Competitive research reports are also a great way to present progress of the SEO program to your stakeholders and show the status of your SEO program vs the competitors.